Published: 21 May 2020

 Agile focuses on minimizing the time between ideations and launch.
 The goal is to provide a working product to customers in the shortest amount of time.
 Moreover, customers can be satisfied by following frequent iteration process along with aligning with the market requirements on a continual basis.

 Agile encourages changes that might take place during the development process.
-In Agile methodology, the changing trends are observed, customer needs and behaviour are studied in-depth, and accordingly change requests are worked upon in the agile software development process.
+In Agile methods, the changing trends are observed, customer needs and behaviour are studied in-depth, and accordingly change requests are worked upon in the agile software development process.

-Agile methodology believes in dividing a product into smaller components and then deliver those components frequently in the form of sprints.
+Agile methods believes in dividing a product into smaller components and then deliver those components frequently in the form of sprints.
 Through this methodology, these frequent mini-releases of the product that are built will actually boost the product’s overall development.

 A proper communication channel works wonders for any software project.
 It’s the teamwork in the agile model that dominates and hence there must be a proper communication channel set-up between the business stakeholders and the technical team.